Deforest Mellon, Jr.

 - Postdoctoral, Stanford University, 1961-1963

-To be optimally effective, startle behaviors depend upon the synchronized action of dedicated sensory pathways which excite central nervous targets and motor systems with minimal time delays.
+To be optimally effective, escape behaviors depend upon the synchronized action of dedicated sensory systems that excite central nervous targets and motor systems with minimal time delays.
 Among the neurophysiological adaptations that accomplish this in the central nervous system of shrimps are electrical synaptic connections between myelinated giant interneurons and myelinated giant motor neurons that galvanize contractions in the abdominal flexor muscles.
-Axonal conduction velocities of the myelinated medial giant interneurons (MdG) are the fastest recorded in any animal (220 m/sec @ 18o C); voltage-gated sodium ion channels in MdG nodal membrane in the vicinity of the synaptic membrane in turn have extremely fast activation and inactivation kinetics, e.g., onset to peak conductance in 100 µsec, with a maximum inward sodium current density estimated at 500 mAmp/cm2, nearly twice as steep the voltage/current transition found in mammalian axonal membrane.
-I am interested in characterizing the electrical and time-dependent properties of the rectifying electrical synaptic connection between MdG and MoG.
-Since the orthodromic synaptic transfer is undoubtedly voltage dependent, the sodium channel activation kinetics of the synaptic membrane must be at least as steep, if not more so, than that found in MdG.
-We use standard two-electrode current- and voltage clamp electrophysiological techniques to determine whether the electrical properties of the MdG-MoG nexus lives up to its expectations of being the animal kingdom’s fastest synapse.
+Axonal conduction velocities of the myelinated medial giant interneurons (MdG) are the highest recorded in any animal (220 m/sec @ 18o C); voltage-gated sodium ion channels in MdG nodal membrane in the vicinity of the synaptic membrane in turn have extremely fast activation and inactivation kinetics, e.g., onset to peak conductance in 100 µsec, nearly twice as steep the voltage/current transition found in mammalian axonal membrane. and with a maximum inward sodium current density estimated at 500 mAmp/cm2.
+I have been interested in characterizing the electrical and time-dependent properties of the electrical synaptic connection between MdG and MoG.
+My experimental results lead to the conclusion that this very fast synaptic transfer is based upon a novel bioelectrical mechanism, possibly involving in-series capacitative discharge currents.
+This hypothesis is currently being tested using theoretical and experimental electrophysiological models.

 - Electrophysiological Evidence for Intrinsic Pacemaker Currents in Crayfish Parasol Cells.
 DeForest Mellon.
 Research Article | published 14 Jan 2016 | PLOS ONE 10.1371/journal.pone.0146091.